-The email page is important for all venues and organizations.
+The confirmation email page is important for all venues and organizations.
 It is on this page, where you get to decide the layout of the confirmation email sent out to all your customers once they have made a purchase.
 You are able to create what the email looks like, but all the specifics (like event date, event name, customer’s name, etc.) will be inputted in their designated spots later.

-You will serve the needs of the recipient by making the information in the custom email clear, polite and robust.
+You will serve the needs of the recipient by making the information in the custom email clear, polite, and robust.
 The email represents the last step in customer service and brings the purchase process to an end.
 The custom email is also a lucrative opportunity to market upcoming events as well as encourage the ticket buyer to share their excitement with their friends and family – facilitating additional ticket sales.
 This email will leave an impression on your customers.
-It could also lead customers to buying more tickets to other events or them following you on Twitter.
+It could also lead customers to buy more tickets to other events or them following you on Twitter.

 The ThunderTix custom email template allows you to customize your email template for beautifully formatted confirmation emails that closely match the look and feel of your business.

 Sending event tickets via custom email can be used with or without Print-at-Home ticket attachments.
-The money saving Print-at-Home feature adds a PDF attachment to the email receipt.
+The money-saving Print-at-Home feature adds a PDF attachment to the email receipt.
 In addition to providing additional opportunities for advertising, your event attendees print their tickets using their own printer, lowering your costs by reducing, if not eliminating, the need for you to pay for expensive paper tickets.